 Deliberately violating or disregarding standards of behavior that your employer has a right to expect.

-Carelessness or negligence that causes or will likely cause serious bodily harm to your employer (and I would also add that this probably includes the nanny child).
+Carelessness or negligence that causes or will likely cause serious bodily harm to your employer (and this likely includes the nanny child as well).

 Finally, carelessness or negligence that shows an intentional or substantial disregard for your employer.